-After you stop interactive creation, you can restart it by clicking Create Points on the web tool input data parameter.
+After you run the tool, you can add more features by clicking the interactive input button .
 However, this overwrites the existing layer (Citizen Request) and its source dataset.
 To resume editing without overwriting the layer, you can create features in the Create Features pane.

 View output data and geoprocessing history

 The source datasets for the Citizen Request and Invasive Grass Summary layers are in the default geodatabase.
 The analysis results are stored in the project's geoprocessing history.